theobytes/smartblog/content/blog/django-and-react.md

 * **Plugins** - Just like WordPress plugins, gatsby plugins extends the functionality of Gatsby.
 * **Ready to use starters -** Gatsby community of developers have build a wide range of web apps that you can choose a starter or theme from.
-* **Site speed -** gatsby uses pre-build web pages thus improving server response time.
+* **Site speed -** Gatsby uses pre-build web pages thus improving server response time.